georgik/fimuni-c-cpp-examples/README.md

 Gradle projects are sometimes provided with wrapper which downloads all necessary files with Gradle.
 It's sufficient to start wrapper and then you can work with local instance of Gradle.
 This is useful when you want to fix version of Gradle or simplify bootstrap process.

+Configuration file in gradle/hello-with-wrapper/gradle contains reference to Gradle with VS 2013 support.

 How to run: